 Thanks to Airbnb, Flipboard was able to greatly increase their number of users.

 Over the years the Swedish retailer H&M have been known to collaborate with a number of different luxury fashion designers.
 Perhaps the best example is when they partnered with the Balmain clothing collection in 2015.

-This clothing collection was launched onto the H&M website and at their brick and mortar stores and the queues could be seen far and wide.
+This clothing collection was launched onto the H&M website and their brick and mortar stores had queues that could be seen far and wide.

 Every year H&M collaborates with these types of designer brands, allowing their customers to pay for designer clothing items at a fraction of the price.
 Now that’s a win win partnership!

-Back in 2012, when GoPro was a really big deal, they partnered with Redbull to support Australian skydiving legend, Felix Baumgartner.
-Here the two brands collaborated to capture his record-breaking jump from a 24 mile high up balloon.
+Back in 2012, when GoPro was a really big deal, they partnered with Red Bull to support Australian skydiving legend, Felix Baumgartner.
+Here the two brands collaborated to capture his record-breaking jump from a 24 mile high balloon.

 Partner Marketing Software

 Partner management software provides businesses with a set of tools to help them manage their various business responsibilities.
 These tools enable them to track sales and affiliates, as well as streamline communication between partners.

 Lets take you through some of the best partner marketing software available for you to use!

 Tapfiliate is a customizable, cloud-based Affiliate Tracking Software that allows you to develop and track your affiliate marketing campaigns.
 You can successfully automate a number of tasks, such as tracking, managing commissions and marketing across different levels.